 Is my UV unit working?

-Different units will have different ways to tell you if they’re working or not.
+Different UV units will have different ways to tell you if they’re working or not.
 It could be anything from a green light on the lamp connector to the fault code on a ballast display.
-If you’re unsure, contact us and we’ll try to help.
+If you’re unsure whether your UV is working, contact us and we’ll try to help.

 How do I clean my quartz (inc. Sensor window if a UV sensor is fitted)